scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 The ``cesium`` project is under active development.
 Some of our upcoming goals
 include:

-- Full support for exporting Jupyter notebooks from workflows created within the web front end.
+- Full support for exporting Jupyter notebooks from any workflow created within the web front end.

 - Additional features from other scientific disciplines (currently the majority of available features are taken from applications in astronomy).